Skip to content

 Anything under .git/ Out of scope.
 Use your editor / CLI.

-Anything outside conception_path Path validation rejects escapes.
+Anything outside the resolved conception path Path validation rejects escapes.

 Item directory renames / moves The flat-month layout means items stay put for life; slug / date changes need git mv in the user's shell.